StroopwafelCFW/wafel_usb_partition/README.md

 # wafel_usb_partition

 This plugin checks the USB storage device for an MBR.
 If an MBR is found it will be attached as sdcard.
-The other three partition slots in the MBR will be checked and the partition with the highest start lba, will be attached as USB.
+The other three partition slots in the MBR will be checked and the NTFS partition with the highest start lba, will be attached as USB.

 ## How to use